-Anger at sanitary pad poll pledge
+Anger at sanitary pad election pledge

 Anger at India sanitary pad poll pledge

-Two of India's major political parties have made sanitary napkins a key election promise for the upcoming polls in the southern state of Karnataka.
+Women activists have criticised two of India's major political parties who have made sanitary towels a key promise for upcoming state elections.

-India's ruling Bharatiya Janata Party (BJP) and the Congress party which rules the state, have both promised free sanitary napkins to students and poor women if they are elected.
+India's ruling Bharatiya Janata Party (BJP) and the Congress party, which rules the southern state of Karnataka, have promised free sanitary pads to all women if they are elected.

-This comes after an unpopular decision to impose a 12% tax on sanitary napkins.
+The pledge comes after India imposed a 12% tax on sanitary products in July, causing much anger and protests.

-But not all activists are convinced.
+But activists are not convinced.

 "As part of a manifesto, it is nothing to be celebrated.
 First you impose Goods and Services Tax (GST) on sanitary napkins and then you offer them for free.

-This doublespeak exposes their tokenistic approach towards women's hygiene," the co-convenor of the Karnataka Women's Health Movement, Dr Akhila, who only uses her first name, told BBC Hindi's Imran Qureshi.
+"This doublespeak exposes their tokenistic approach towards women's hygiene," the co-convenor of the Karnataka Women's Health Movement, Dr Akhila, who only uses her first name, told BBC Hindi's Imran Qureshi.

 - Indian campaigners protest over sanitary pad and tampon tax